vemonet/shapes-of-you/README.md

 **Shapes of you** is a global index for semantically descriptive files published to public Git repositories ([GitHub](https://github.com), [GitLab](https://gitlab.com), and [Gitee](https://gitee.com/)), it enables semantic web enthusiast to connect those standard knowledge definitions to active Linked Open Data access points (SPARQL endpoints).

-To be found by our indexer, make sure your repository description, or topics, on [GitHub](https://github.com), [GitLab](https://gitlab.com), or [Gitee](https://gitee.com) includes one of the resources mentionned below, we automatically index files from public repositories everyday at 1:00 GMT+1 🕐
+To be found by our indexer, make sure your repository description, or topics, on [GitHub](https://github.com), [GitLab](https://gitlab.com), or [Gitee](https://gitee.com) includes one of the resources mentionned below, we automatically index files from public repositories  every week on saturday at 1:00 GMT+1 🕐

 * **SHACL shapes**: we index RDF files such as `.ttl`, `.rdf`, `.jsonld`, etc), with all `sh:NodeShape` they contain
 * **ShEx expressions**: we index `.shex` files, and ShEx shapes defined in RDF files